MarcVivas/N-body/README.md

 ### Features
 - Different versions/algorithms can be tried.
-- Different intializations can be tried.
+- Different initializations can be tried.
 - The number of bodies to simulate can be customized.
 - The simulation is in a 3D world.
-- The simulation is in realtime.
 - Particles have bloom (only the brightest ones).
 - Leapfrog integrator.
 - Plummer softening.
+- Customizable step size and squared softening.

 ## Controls
 | Key/Input      | Action                     |